hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/The-correct-format-of-admin-link.md

 ---

 <div dir="ltr" markdown="1">

+# Explanations about admin link in HiddifyManager and its changes after version 10
-# The correct format of admin link
+## The correct format of admin link
 Or note that the admin link and other program links are made up of different parts and can be changed in the settings; It is necessary to give an explanation about the correct format of the admin link.

 In general, the admin link has the following format: